opatiny/octanis-internship-workbook/docs/dailyReports.md

   2. the goal is to show both formats

   Notes to self:
-  - making all the 3D printed parts for each component will be difficult because they have weird shapes, also, I will have to find a way to manage overhands -> use supports
+  - making all the 3D printed parts for each component will be difficult because they have weird shapes, also, I will have to find a way to manage overhangs -> use supports
   - it would be good to get the main missing parts (lidar, screen, camera)
   - I should start making the missing PCBs, since they take a long time to arrive (1 week at least), I could continue to do things in the mean time
   - I could run my laser cutter test tomorrow
   - try to make work the different parts I already have and understand the technologies they use (i.e.: the wheels and DC motors)

+### 2019.06.12

+- started collector-pump part model
+- weekly meeting
+- learned to add new filament parameters to Prusa Slicer
+- tried to print hinge out of FlexiSMART
+- modeled clip in Fusion 360